Trog: Production

-Based on an original story by Peter Biyan and John Gilling, the film was initially developed by Tony Tenser at Tigon Films, which sold the project to producer Herman Cohen.
+Based on an original story by Peter Bryan and John Gilling, the film was initially developed by Tony Tenser at Tigon Films, which sold the project to producer Herman Cohen.
 In July 1968, Cohen announced he had signed a contract with Warner Bros-Seven Arts to produce Crooks and Coronets and Trog, with the latter to begin filming in September.

 Filming was delayed for several months, until after Joan Crawford agreed to star in the production in May 1969.
 Trog was the second of two films that she starred in for Cohen, the first being Berserk! in 1967.
 It also paired her again with Michael Gough, who costarred with Crawford in that earlier film.
 Crawford's character in the original script had been a man but Cohen rewrote it specifically for Crawford.